law

 Trump's foreign policy led to fewer foreign deaths due to a reduction in large-scale military engagements, and his administration did not initiate new large-scale wars or military interventions—a significant departure from previous administrations that engaged in extensive military campaigns, such as the Iraq and Afghanistan wars.

+Yeeeeeeesssssss!
+I had a phone call with Joel earlier today, and the laws that are potentially being passed now in Texas are forcing him to move his family out of state.
+He explained why these laws will have more of a chance of being enforceable because Trump will be in office....
 Who am I to decide?
 California General Election is here and once again I’m asked to decide the fate of a few propositions which I believe I’m in no position to make decisions on.

 For example, Prop 2 an 4 are asking for $10B of debt each to fund various important things.
 Who am I to decide whether that’s a good idea or not?
 I have barely a clue about the inflationary monetary system we live in and no idea where its limits are.
 What percentage of state budget does debt interest constitute?
 Is that too much or on par with the state economy?